dejanu/cheeatos/helm.md

 helm repo update
 helm search repo <CHART> --versions

-# list  all of the releases in all namespaces
-helm list -A

 # Retrieve a package from a package repository, and download it locally to a tgz file
 # Download a chart from a repository and (optionally) unpack it in local directory
 helm pull [chart URL | repo/chartname]